City of Joondalup

-Analysis of the local resident workers individual income levels in the City of Joondalup in 2011 compared to Western Australia shows that there was a higher proportion earning a high income (those earning $1,500 per week or more) as well as a higher proportion of low income persons (those earning less than $400 per week).
+Analysis of the local labour force individual income levels in the City of Joondalup in 2011 compared to Western Australia shows that there was a higher proportion earning a high income (those earning $1,500 per week or more) as well as a higher proportion of low income persons (those earning less than $400 per week).

-The major differences between the weekly income of the local resident workers in the City of Joondalup and Western Australia were:
+The major differences between the weekly income of the local labour force in the City of Joondalup and Western Australia were:

 - A larger percentage of local labour force who earned $1-$199 (6.5% compared to 5.0%)